MyTimeMachine: Personalized Facial Age Transformation: Experiments

-\textbf{Effect of Proposed Loss Functions and Architecture.} We analyze the effectiveness of our proposed network architecture and loss functions by conducting an ablation study in Fig.~\ref{fig:ablation_loss_net}.
+We analyze the effectiveness of our proposed network architecture and loss functions by conducting an ablation study in Fig.~\ref{fig:ablation_loss_net}.
 We begin with SAM and progressively introduce each proposed component, including custom loss terms and the adapter network.
 For the age regression task, we train MyTM on ages spanning 30 to 70, testing with target ages $a_\text{tgt} \leq 70$.
 Our proposed Personalized Aging Loss yields the most improvement in $\text{ID}_{sim}$.

+Our results in Fig.~\ref{fig:ablation_loss_net} show that incorporating the extrapolation loss significantly improves Age$_\text{MAE}$ (from 17.9 to 11.0) without affecting identity similarity (ID$_\text{sim}$ remains at 0.65).
+This suggests that a personalized prior alone is insufficient for extrapolation, due to its training on a limited temporal range.
+To address this, we incorporate a global aging prior by encouraging MyTM’s output to align with that of a pre-trained SAM model.
+This fusion of personalized and global priors enables more accurate age transformation while preserving identity, further supporting the observed improvement in Age$_\text{MAE}$ with stable ID$_\text{sim}$.